business overhead expense insurance

 BOE protects against covered injuries and illnesses.
 If an insured business owner is unable to work because of a covered disability, the policy will provide monthly payments to cover business overhead expenses and help keep the business running.

-3. What business expenses does BOE cover?
+3. What business expenses does the BOE monthly benefit cover?

 When determining an appropriate maximum monthly benefit, business owners should add up all of their covered expenses.
 As a business grows, and as inflation impacts business operations, these expenses will likely increase, so it’s important to reassess the coverage amount periodically and increase it as needed.